brunohs1993/Nanokappa/README.md

 - Geometry plots: BCs, SVs, SV connection conductivity, particle scatter plots;
 - Plot of thermal conductivity contribution by frequency;
 - Output file, when `--output file` is used;

-## Parallel computing

-Currently Nano-&#954; does not support parallel computing of a single case.
-It does support however parallel computations of multiple cases.
-To do it you just need to list the parameters in a csv file.
-More detail is given in the [parallel computation guide](tutorials/parallel.md).

 # How to cite?